openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/creating-and-managing-workers.md

 **Creating a Worker object from a swf**

-Just as the main swf runs within the primordial worker, a background worker executes the code of a single swf file.
-To use a background worker, you must author and compile the worker’s code as a swf file.
-To create the background worker, the parent worker needs access to that swf file’s bytes as a ByteArray object.
+Just as the main swf runs within the primordial worker, a background worker executes the code of a single project.
+To use a background worker, you must author and compile the worker’s code as a project.
+To create the background worker, the parent worker needs access to that project’s bytes as a ByteArray object.
 You pass that ByteArray to the WorkerDomain object’s createWorker() method to actually create the worker.

 There are three main ways to get the background worker swf as a ByteArray object: